henrygd/beszel/supplemental/guides/systemd.md

 You may optionally include the SSH key and port as arguments.
 Run `./install-agent.sh -h` for more info.

+If specifying your key with `-k`, please make sure to enclose it in quotes.

 ```bash
 ./install-agent.sh
 ```